amychen0815/donor_site_morbidity/README.md

 import pandas as pd
 loaded_model = pickle.load(open('donorsite_model.sav', 'rb'))
 ```
-where filename is the name of the saved model file.

 After loading model, run the following to generate a probability prediction:
 ```